pumano/allure-reports-portal/README.md

 uploads/
 ├── project1/
 │   ├── index.html from allure-report folder
-│   └── all other files and folders from allure-report folder for project1 ├── project2/
+│   └── all other files and folders from allure-report folder ├── project2/
 │   ├── index.html from allure-report folder
-│   └── all other files and folders from allure-report folder for project1 └── project3/
+│   └── all other files and folders from allure-report folder └── project3/
     ├── ...
     └── ...